 You can use the blacklist feature when you want to deny access from specified IP addresses.

-If the blacklist is used while the corresponding ACL does not contain any IP addresses, the SLB listener forwards all access requests.
+If a blacklist is enabled without any IP addresses specified, the SLB listener forwards all requests.

-Access Control List Select an ACL that functions as the whitelist or blacklist of the listener.Note IPv6 instances can only be associated with IPv6 ACLs, and IPv4 instances can only be associated with IPv4 ACLs.
-For more information, see Configure an access control list.
+Access Control List Select an ACL that is used as the whitelist or blacklist of the listener.Note IPv6 instances can be associated only with IPv6 ACLs, and IPv4 instances can be associated only with IPv4 ACLs.
+For more information, see Create an access control list.
 Enable Peak Bandwidth Limit

 You can switch on this option and then set a bandwidth limit for the listener.